 Flesh Cannot Enter In

-God is very clear that our earthly, fleshly life cannot partake in His kingdom of peace, love, and joy.
-It is not capable of it nor does God want us to enter into our allotment—our promised land— in our present fleshly human condition.
+God is very clear that our earthly, fleshly life, with all of its systems and procedures, cannot partake in His kingdom of righteousness, peace, love, and joy.
+It is not capable of it nor does God want us to enter into our allotment, our promised land, in our present fleshly human condition.
 What can we really do anyway?
 ALL things are in God’s hands.
 Does God condemn us for what we truly are unable to do?

 That’s good news!
-Here lies a secret to entering in to His rest, to stop our fleshly efforts to please God.
-Which part of us are we living and drawing from—the natural man who is capable of good and of evil or the spirit of God within us that creates in us a new man, born of the spirit, rebirthed by God by writing His words and establishing His ways within us?
+Here lies a secret to entering in to His rest, to stop any fleshly efforts to please God.
+Which part of us are we living and drawing from—the natural man who is capable of good and of evil or the spirit of God within us that creates in us a new creation man, born of the spirit, rebirthed by God by writing His words on our hearts to establish His ways within us?

-We truly want to be obedient, to please our Lord, but find ourselves unable to do so.
+Most of us truly want to be obedient, to please our Lord, but find ourselves unable to do so.
 The spirit is willing, but the flesh is not only weak, it is incapable.
 If it were not so, there would be no reason for Jesus Christ to do what He had to do for us.
-So, we remain stuck in Romans 7:
+We remain stuck in Romans 7:

 “We know that the law is spiritual; but I am unspiritual, sold as a slave to sin.
 I do not understand what I do.
 For what I want to do I do not do, but what I hate I do.”
 Romans 7:14-15 NIV